aeternity/hyperchains-whitepaper/glossary.md

 ### Leader Election
 The weighted random selection of leader from among eligible validators based on the amount to tokens staked in a staking contract.

+### Block Production
+The act of creation of a block done by the producer

 ### Block Reward
 Tokens minted and/or transferred to staking contract to reward successful block production.